bambulab/BambuStudio/README.md

 Bambu Studio is a cutting-edge, feature-rich slicing software.
 It contains project-based workflows, systematically optimized slicing algorithms, and an easy-to-use graphic interface, bringing users an incredibly smooth printing experience.

-Prebuilt Windows, macOS 64-bit releases are available through the [github releases page](https://github.com/bambulab/BambuStudio/releases/).
+Prebuilt Windows, macOS 64-bit and Linux releases are available through the [github releases page](https://github.com/bambulab/BambuStudio/releases/).
-Linux version currently is not supported.

 Bambu Studio is based on [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer) by Prusa Research, which is from [Slic3r](https://github.com/Slic3r/Slic3r) by Alessandro Ranellucci and the RepRap community.